Jack Agüeros: Activism

 Agüeros went on to be a member of the first cohort of National Urban Fellows, working as an advisor to the mayor of Cleveland and earning a M.A. in Urban Studies from Occidental College.
-He returned to New York and in 1970, became director of Mobilization For Youth, an organization located in the Lower East Side that provided job training and placement, social services, and special educational programming.
+He returned to New York and in 1970, became director of Mobilization For Youth, an organization located on the Lower East Side that provided job training and placement, social services, and special educational programming.

 Early writing

 Jack Agüeros wrote his first poems and plays while still a student at Brooklyn College, receiving his first literary awards there.
 He continued to write while working as a community activist in the 1960s and early 1970s.
 Among the highlights from this period are the script for "They Can't Even Read Spanish," a half-hour play about Puerto Rican life in New York that aired on WNBC TV Channel 4 on Saturday, May 8, 1971.
 The script is now preserved at the Centro de Estudios Puertorriqueños at Hunter College.

 Agüeros also wrote a script for Sesame Street, "No Matter What Your Language".
 The song by that name first appeared on the show in its third season (1971–1972).
 In the song, which has since been featured in a number of episodes, a Spanish speaker teaches an English speaker that, if they take the time, anyone can learn a new language.
 Agüeros was a member of the National Board for Bilingual Programming for Sesame Street, which received a portion of the show's budget to produce Spanish-language content, and was quoted at the time as being dissatisfied with the show's attempts at bilingualism.

 Agüeros's essay "Halfway to Dick and Jane", about his childhood in East Harlem, was included in The Immigrant Experience: The Anguish of Becoming American, a collection published in 1971 by the Dial Press that also featured contributions from Czesław Miłosz and Mario Puzo.
 In his New York Times review of The Immigrant Experience, Gay Talese praised Agüeros's contribution, writing "In this book is the first published work of Jack Agueros [sic], impressively describing Puerto Rican homelife in East Harlem."